 Probate is necessary to:

-The easiest way to avoid the probate process is to properly plan ahead and have properly drafted and funded Living Trust.
+The easiest way to avoid the probate process is to properly plan ahead and have properly drafted and funded a living trust.
 At Cheever Law, APC, we design estate plans that are customized that allow families to avoid the probate process entirely.

 If you are now in a situation where you must go through the probate court to finalize the estate of a loved one, we are here to help with the compassion and understanding for the loss you are suffering.
 We strive to make the California probate process as smooth and efficient as possible.
 Additional information on the probate process can be found on our FAQ page.